rock-solid/pwa-theme-woocommerce/README.md

 remote: npm ERR! argv "/tmp/build_a2875fc163b209225122d68916f1d4df/.heroku/node/bin/node" "/tmp/build_a2875fc163b209225122d68916f1d4df/.heroku/node/bin/npm" "run" "build"
 ```

-In this case, ensure that the file is there with the proper lettercase and that’s not ignored on your local `.gitignore` or `~/.gitignore_global`.
+In this case, ensure that the file is there with the proper lettercase and that's not ignored on your local `.gitignore` or `~/.gitignore_global`.

 ### Netlify

-**To do a manual deploy to Netlify’s CDN:**
+**To do a manual deploy to Netlify's CDN:**

 ```sh
 npm install netlify-cli